 Bemitil does increase the expression of RNA and proteins in the skeletal muscle, brain cells, liver, and kidneys.

-- Bemethyl has adaptogenic effects.
+- Oral administration of Bemethyl has adaptogenic effects.
 Adaptogenic properties grant an organism the capacity to adapt more quickly to stressors, whether mental or physical.

 What are the side effects?